ciyfhx/CiyConnect/README.md

 toStringProcessor.subscribe(PrintLineSubscriber())
 ```
-This creates a Flow.Subscriber which will print the message when the MessagePacket is received
+This creates a Flow.Subscriber which will print the message when the MessagePacket is received.

 # 4. Creating Server and Clients
 ## Server